navarr/Sockets/README.md

 ### Documentation

 This project uses [phpdoc](https://www.phpdoc.org/) to generate documentation.
 To generate the documentation, you will need to satisfy some dependencies.
 First, you need to get [graphviz](http://www.graphviz.org/).
-It is available through most linux distros, but you can always download it and install it from the site if you aren't on linux.
+It is available through most Linux distros, but you can always download it and install it from the site if you aren't on Linux.
 If you install manually, make sure the binaries are on your PATH somewhere.
-Next run the following commands within this directory (assumes you already have [composer](https://getcomposer.org/) installed and available on your path as `composer`).
+Next, run the following commands within this directory (assumes you already have [composer](https://getcomposer.org/) installed and available on your path as `composer`).

 ```bash
 composer install # this will install all of the development dependencies for this project